 A growing Newly engaged segment means new subscribers are also clicking.

-A large or growing Dormant segment is a signal to look at whether your content is resonating with your audience.
+A large or growing Dormant segment is a sign to look at whether your audience resonates with your content.

 New subscriber engagement retention

-Shows whether subscribers who clicked for the very first time have continued to click in the weeks that follow.
+See whether subscribers who clicked for the first time continued to click in the weeks that follow.

 This chart is a cohort retention table.
 It groups subscribers by the week they first clicked one of your emails (their "newly engaged" week), and then tracks what percentage of each group clicked again in the weeks that followed.